webrtc-for-the-curious/webrtc-for-the-curious/content/docs/11-faq.md

 {{</details>}}

 {{<details "What latency can I expect with WebRTC?">}}
-For un-tuned media you can expect sub-500 milliseconds.
-If you are willing to tune or sacrifice quality for latency developers have gotten sub-100ms
+For un-tuned media, you can expect sub-500 milliseconds.
+If you are willing to tune or sacrifice quality for latency, developers have gotten sub-100ms latency.

 DataChannels support "Partial-reliability" option which can reduce latency caused by data retransmissions over a lossy connection.
-If configured properly it has been shown to beat TCP TLS connections.
+If configured properly, it has been shown to beat TCP TLS connections.
 {{</details>}}

 {{<details "Why would I want unordered delivery for DataChannels?">}}